Compress PDF

 • If the source document is sensitive, upload-first compression adds friction and risk.

-• Compression is easier to trust when the product explains its limits honestly.
+• Compression is easier to trust when the product reduces file sizes by up to 75% entirely on your local device.

 Use cases